 The Kinzua Heritage Festival is three days of history and fun tucked into a beautiful hillside

 on Fox Hill Road in Russell, PA.

 At the main stage, you can relax under a large tent and listen to sounds of Native American, traditional country, folk, and bluegrass music.

-Bid on items at the auctions throughout the weekend and help raise money for a local cause.
+Bid on items at the auctions throughout the weekend and help raise money for local charity.

-At the rear stage tucked into the trees, you can listen to storytelling, watch the children play games, or relax with friends and enjoy the forest.
+At the rear stage tucked into the trees, you can relax while listen to storytelling or acoustic music, watching the children play games, sit with friends and enjoy the forest.